Resin Art: Glossy, Impressive Results With No Experience

 A two-part casting kit: one bottle of resin, one of hardener, combined in equal volumes to set into a hard, glass-clear surface within about 24 hours.
 Look for a 1:1 mix ratio by volume, low odor, and an anti-yellowing formula — those three things decide whether early projects cure properly and stay clear.
 A quart-sized kit covers several coaster sets without a big upfront spend.

-The LET'S RESIN 34oz 2-part kit is aimed squarely at first-timers: 1:1 ratio, low odor, and a 4.6-star average across roughly 5,900 reviews at about $21 a quart.
+Why we picked this exact one: The LET'S RESIN 34oz 2-part kit is aimed squarely at first-timers: 1:1 ratio, low odor, and a 4.6-star average across roughly 5,900 reviews at about $21 a quart.
 LET'S RESIN is one of the most established craft-resin brands, which helps when you're troubleshooting a first bad pour.

 Flexible silicone molds shape liquid resin into round, square, and octagonal coasters, plus a holder to store the finished set.
 Glossy-finish silicone gives cured pieces a shiny face straight out of the mold, no polishing needed.
 Check that molds are thick enough to hold their shape when full — thin ones bow and produce warped coasters.

-The LET'S RESIN 18-piece coaster mold set rates 4.7 stars from about 2,200 buyers and includes three shapes plus a coaster-holder mold for $15, so one purchase yields a complete, giftable set.
+Why we picked this exact one: The LET'S RESIN 18-piece coaster mold set rates 4.7 stars from about 2,200 buyers and includes three shapes plus a coaster-holder mold for $15, so one purchase yields a complete, giftable set.

 Graduated silicone cups for measuring the two resin components separately and then mixing them together.
 Silicone beats disposable plastic for one practical reason: leftover resin cures in the cup and peels out in a single satisfying sheet, so each cup survives dozens of pours.
 Clear milliliter markings matter more than capacity — accurate measuring is the whole game.

-The KISREL silicone cup set — a 600ml and a 100ml cup plus silicone stir sticks — holds 4.7 stars across roughly 1,600 reviews at about $10, less than many disposable-cup packs it permanently replaces.
+Why we picked this exact one: The KISREL silicone cup set — a 600ml and a 100ml cup plus silicone stir sticks — holds 4.7 stars across roughly 1,600 reviews at about $10, less than many disposable-cup packs it permanently replaces.

 Powder-free nitrile gloves protect skin during measuring, mixing, and cleanup.
 Nitrile specifically — latex degrades on contact with epoxy components, and repeated skin contact with uncured resin can build into a lasting allergy.
 A 100-count box covers many sessions, and a fresh pair per pour is the habit worth forming from day one.

-The Supmedic Medical Soft Max nitrile gloves are among Amazon's most-reviewed options at 4.7 stars from over 27,000 buyers, latex-free and under $9 for a box of 100.
+Why we picked this exact one: The Supmedic Medical Soft Max nitrile gloves are among Amazon's most-reviewed options at 4.7 stars from over 27,000 buyers, latex-free and under $9 for a box of 100.

 A nonstick silicone sheet that covers the work surface and catches drips, overflows, and stray glitter.
 Cured drips peel off silicone cleanly, so the mat resets itself between sessions instead of ending up in the trash like newspaper or plastic sheeting.
 Go big: a mat about two feet wide fits a mold, both cups, and the inevitable mid-pour chaos.

-The LEOBRO 23.4 x 15.6 inch silicone mat averages 4.7 stars from about 6,700 reviews at $9 — a rare case where the cheapest sensible option is also the best-reviewed one.
+Why we picked this exact one: The LEOBRO 23.4 x 15.6 inch silicone mat averages 4.7 stars from about 6,700 reviews at $9 — a rare case where the cheapest sensible option is also the best-reviewed one.

 These five things take you from sealed bottles to a demolded set of coasters in a weekend, most of it spent waiting.
 Pick a spot with decent airflow and no foot traffic — a cure takes about 24 hours, and dust or cat hair that lands in wet resin stays there forever.
 Our guide to carving out a beginner art space at home helps if the kitchen table has to do double duty.
 Once mixing feels routine, color is the obvious next step.